robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_33_BLE/UKMARSBot_Arduino-Nano-33-BLE.md

 The GPIO (general purpose input-output) pins are assigned to the same pins when using the Arduino environment.

-In other environments you will need to look up the specific native RP2040 pin and peripheral assignments.
+In other environments you will need to look up the specific native Microcontroller pin and peripheral assignments.

 ## References